Vinz68/stairsJs/README.md

 curl -sL https://deb.nodesource.com/setup_9.x | sudo -E bash -
 sudo apt-get install -y nodejs
 ```
+See also [w3schools](https://www.w3schools.com/nodejs/nodejs_raspberrypi.asp) for more details to install raspbian and node.

 ***Installation steps:***

-1. Fork this package to your github account
+1. Fork this package to your github account and/or

 2. Clone it from github to your server